-Adds customs and border protection officers and patrol agents to the list of property owners who may make their home address confidential in public appraisal records.
+Adds customs and border protection officers and patrol agents and their spouse, surviving spouse, or adult children to the list of property owners who may make their home address confidential in public appraisal records.

 Proposed effective: Immediately on two-thirds vote of each house, otherwise, 9-1-23.